| Though Eowyn could not eat,

 "No, no, my love."
 He took her in his arms.
 "It

 is true that I never wanted the crown.
-But when counsellors and
+But, when counsellors and

-diplomats and trade delegations make my life unbearable all I
+diplomats and trade delegations make my life unbearable, all I

-wife."
 And he kissed her tenderly.

 Arwen laid her head on his shoulder.
 "Estel?"